1953 Nobel Prize in Literature

-The 1953 Nobel Prize in Literature was awarded to the Prime Minister of the United Kingdom Sir Winston Churchill (1874–1965) "for his mastery of historical and biographical description as well as for brilliant oratory in defending exalted human values."
-He is the sixth British writer to receive the prize after the philosopher Bertrand Russell in 1950.
+The 1953 Nobel Prize in Literature was awarded to the prime minister of the United Kingdom Sir Winston Churchill (1874–1965) "for his mastery of historical and biographical description as well as for brilliant oratory in defending exalted human values".
+He is the sixth British writer to receive the prize, coming after the philosopher Bertrand Russell in 1950.

 Laureate

 One of the most well-known leaders of the 20th century, Winston Churchill, also left behind a sizable corpus of writing.
-His writings include a multivolume study about the First and Second World Wars, a thorough history of his grandfather, the first Duke of Marlborough, and an autobiography in which he recounts his exciting years as an officer and war journalist.
+His writings include a multivolume study about the First and Second World Wars, a thorough history of his ancestor the first Duke of Marlborough, and an autobiography in which he recounts his exciting years as an officer and war journalist.
 The books' entertaining writing style is combined with their neutrality.
-Churchill's beautiful and historic speeches delivered during World War II are among his most significant literary compositions.
+Churchill's memorable and historic speeches delivered during World War II are among his most significant literary compositions.
 Among his famous non-fiction works include Arms and the Covenant (1938), The World Crisis (1923–1931), The Second World War (1948–1953), and A History of the English-Speaking Peoples (1956–1958).

 Deliberations

 Nominations

 Churchill was nominated for the prize on 23 occasions since 1946, the first time made by Axel Romdahl, a member of the Royal Swedish Academy of Letters, History and Antiquities.
 He received the highest number of nominations – six nominations from academics and writers – for the year 1950.
 In 1953, he received a single nomination from Birger Nerman, member of the same academy, which eventually led to him being awarded.

-In total, the Nobel Committee of the Swedish Academy received 34 nominations for 24 individuals.
+In total, the Nobel Committee of the Swedish Academy received 34 nominations for 24 writers.
 The highest number of nominations – 3 nominations each – were for Johan Falkberget, Tarjei Vesaas, and Rudolf Kassner.
 Three of the nominees were nominated first-time, namely the German poet Gottfried Benn, Peruvian Alberto Hidalgo, and the Austrian writer Max Mell.
 No women were nominated for the prize that year.

 The authors Hilaire Belloc, Henri Bernstein, Elsa Beskow, Ugo Betti, Émile Cammaerts, Idris Davies, Julia de Burgos, Ellen Hørup, C. E. M. Joad, Elizabeth Mary Jones (known as Moelona), Alice Milligan, Theodore Francis Powys, Hans Reichenbach, Marjorie Rawlings, Dylan Thomas, Marguerite Vallette-Eymery (known as Rachilde), John van Melle, and Alfred Vierkandt died in 1953 without having been nominated for the prize.

 Prize decision

-Winston Churchill was first nominated for the Nobel Prize in Literature in 1946, but his candidacy was then rejected.
-In 1948 academy member Nils Ahnlund wrote in a report that Churchill is "not entirely qualified for the literature prize", but considering his rhetorics Ahnlund said he was qualified: "This rhetoric, by turns simple, by turns elevated but always comprehensible for each and everyone, has the mark of genuine art".
+Churchill was first nominated for the Nobel Prize in Literature in 1946, but his candidacy was then rejected.
+In 1948 academy member Nils Ahnlund wrote in a report that Churchill is "not entirely qualified for the literature prize", but considering his rhetorics Ahnlund said he was qualified: "This rhetoric, by turns simple, by turns elevated but always comprehensible for each and everyone, has the mark of genuine art."
 The Swedish Academy was however worried that a prize to Churchill would be seen as politically motivated, and his candidacy was postponed.
-By 1953 the academy thought that enough time had passed since the end of the war and hoped that a prize to Churchill would be regarded as a literary award.
+By 1953, the academy thought that enough time had passed since the end of the war and hoped that a prize to Churchill would be regarded as a literary award.